brittonlaroche/realm-tensorflow/README.md

 ![Auth2](./img/authenticate2.png)

 ## ![5](./img/5b.png) Create a function
 We have created authorization rules for a database collection and set up authentication.
 We are now ready to write our first application function.
+Begin by selecting the __"Funtions"__ menu item from the left naviagtion pane of the Realm console.
+Click the __"Create New Function"__ button.

 ![function1](./img/function1.png)

+The create function dialog window is presented.
+Name the function __"fnc_loadCSV"__ with out the quotes. __BE SURE TO SELECT "SYSTEM" as the AUTHENTICATION METHOD__ Again be user to select the system authentication method for now.
+As a future execsize you might try __"Application Authentication"__ later after we create our first application to see what happens!
+Click the __"Save"__ button to proceed.

 ![function2](./img/function2.png)

+The __"Function Editor"__ dialog window opens.
+Here we write the code to our function.
+I have taken the liberty of writing the code for you.
+This is on oar with demo code and needs to be enhanced and tested if you wish to have a truly robust method of loading in any CSV file.
+Copy and paste the code from below into the editor and click __"Save"__ then __"Review & Deploy"__ your changes.

 ![function1](./img/function3.png)